Neighborhoods in Portland, Maine: Riverton

 Riverton neighborhood is located in northwestern Portland.
 The Riverton Trolley Park, established in 1896, was located in the neighborhood.
 The park closed in 1929.
 At the time, it was a premier leisure destination.
 A trolley brought people from Monument Square to the area.
 A branch of the Portland Public Library is located there as well.
 Riverton Elementary School serves as the neighborhood school.
-The University of New England merged with Westbrook College in 1996, with Westbrook College's campus in Riverton becoming UNE's Portland Campus.
+The University of New England (UNE) merged with Westbrook College in 1996, with Westbrook College's campus in Riverton becoming UNE's Portland Campus.
 It is home of the Westbrook College Historic District.

 Rosemont

-Rosemont is a neighborhood in Portland located close to Deering Center and other off-peninsula neighborhoods.
+Rosemont is a neighborhood located close to Deering Center and other off-peninsula neighborhoods.
 Longfellow Elementary School, Lincoln Middle School and Deering High School are located here.
 The local branch library, Burbank Library, is one of the highest circulating libraries in Maine.
 Capisic Pond, an important recreational site, is located here.

 Saint John Valley

 The Saint John Valley Neighborhood is located between the West End and Libbytown neighborhoods, bordered by the Parkside Neighborhood and the Fore River.